frovedis/frovedis/src/foreign_if/spark/examples/tpch-queries/README.md

 If you need a specific query to be executed, modify the value of QID before executing the above script.

-Make sure you set the INPUT_DIR and OUTPUT_DIR in `TpchQuery` class before compiling to point to the location the of the input data and where the output should be saved.
+Make sure you set the INPUT_DIR and OUTPUT_DIR in `TpchQuery` class before compiling to point to the location of the input data (specially when scale factor is other than default) and where the output should be saved.